 ENGR350A - Mechanics of Materials

 350A-3 Mechanics of Materials.
 Introduction to the mechanics of deformable bodies.
 Stress and strain, torsion, stresses and deflections in beams and columns, influence lines, statically indeterminate beams.
-Prerequisites: ENGR 250, MATH 250, PHYS 205A, PHYS 255A, all with C or better.
+Prerequisites: ENGR 250 and MATH 250, both with C or better.
 Lab fee: $30.

 ENGR350B - Mechanics of Materials